 “With that kind of element of growth does come change, new opportunities, new challenges.
 I was part of the culture, part of the business for two years so transitioning into the CEO was actually a somewhat seamless operation.

-Also, because Paresh [the previous CEO and co-founder] and I worked so closely, it wasn’t much of a differentiation between our two roles, a lot of key decisions were already taken between the two or three of us.
+“Also, because Paresh [the previous CEO and co-founder] and I worked so closely, it wasn’t much of a differentiation between our two roles, a lot of key decisions were already taken between the two or three of us.
 I understand the culture of RationalFX – there hasn’t been a real need for me to make a big change culturally.

 The last five years has seen an emergence of many new technologies in the space and large amounts of venture capital funding to back it.
 Technology is trying to solve many problems in the space and in some cases, not solving any problems at all.

-“What’s typically happened over the last eighteen months, is that new technologies, new innovative ideas come into the space and immediately get a lot of transaction – everything sounds cool, everything sounds like it’s going to transform our industry.
+“What’s typically happened over the last 18 months is that new technologies, new innovative ideas come into the space and immediately get a lot of transaction – everything sounds cool, everything sounds like it’s going to transform our industry.
 Realistically though, the truth of the matter is, nothing immediately transforms or changes the space.
 If we think back to when PSD2 was considered and the whole open banking element from that, everything was supposed to happen immediately after PSD2 and little has changed and few open banking products have emerged.

-Blockchain has a lot of capabilities long term.
+“Blockchain has a lot of capabilities long term.
 I do think that has got legs in which to have a big impact to our business, but it’s long term.
 It’s a number of years away.
 The regulators, the banks need to adopt it for it to be even considered to be something that will transform our business.
-We do believe longer term that blockchain has strong capabilities, when we think about development of our back-end systems and the processes of sending payments (recent press release

-that RationalFX is working with Ripple).
+“We do believe longer term that blockchain has strong capabilities, when we think about development of our back-end systems and the processes of sending payments.
 We are in the process of developing capability, it’s all about taking small steps to make sure that it’s providing the right service for us and our clients.
-That’s a long term plan with the right partner at this stage.
+That’s a long-term plan with the right partner at this stage.

-I don’t actually think any of these cool things that we keep hearing about are going to have an immediate impact to the business.
+“I don’t actually think any of these cool things that we keep hearing about are going to have an immediate impact to the business.
 They are things we need to be aware of, we need to stay on top of, when we look at future proofing our systems, we need to bear them in mind and make sure we’re not just dismissing them, but also make sure we are not just jumping on the bandwagon.
 Very rarely has there been any instance that has almost transformed the business overnight.
-We are still doing the same things, almost, than what we were doing a number of years ago.
+We are still doing the same things, almost, that what we were doing a number of years ago.

-and reducing acquisition costs.
+We’ve previously covered the importance of improving an onboarding journey and reducing acquisition costs.
 A seamless, automated, compliance process can be at the heart of that and technology has the best chance to reduce the current burden in this part of a payment company’s cost structure.

-“I think there’s been a lot of improvement to reg tech, the compliance side, onboarding clients, KYC around clients – there’s a very clear and obvious API connection that helps on board clients.
+“I think there’s been a lot of improvement to regtech, the compliance side, onboarding clients, KYC around clients – there’s a very clear and obvious API connection that helps on board clients.
 But again, it has been done for a good few years.
 I think the speed and security of payments can be improved, and that’s where you hope the blockchain/Ripple technology can help with that.
 I think that’s further away, however, to really make a big transition in our business.

 “Again, however, we are talking long term.
 There’s nothing obvious that’s not being looked at because it is such a growing and innovative industry.
 Every aspect is being considered, but in order for these technologies to go to market and make a big transformation in our industry it takes a lot longer than when people jump on a bandwagon and think it’s a really cool service – the actual transformation takes a lot longer.
 Even though change may be slow, overall we’re excited about the opportunities that technology can create in the sector.”